 Negotiation Exercises: The course is built around a series of negotiation exercises.
 You will conduct several negotiations with other students.
 Some of the negotiations are “one-on-one;” others are “group-on-group.”
 I will occasionally observe the negotiations to provide tailored feedback.

 Preparation for Negotiations: Your classmates expect you to be fully prepared for each negotiation exercise.
 Prior to most negotiations, you are required to submit a planning document.
-Also, note that some exercises require you to prepare outside of class as a team – by phone, email, or in-person.
-Students should be prepared to stay a few minutes after class to arrange meetings with other members of the class.
+Also, note that some exercises require you to prepare outside of class as a team.

 Learning: You are encouraged to experiment with alternative styles in this “safe” environment.
 This is where you can lose a “million” euro and, in retrospect, be happy because you learned a critical lesson!
 Recognize your strengths and weaknesses, and track your individual progress.

 Readings: It is recommended to do the week’s readings AFTER the negotiation.
 The concepts will be more comprehensible if you have already experienced them directly, and foreknowledge of the concepts could prevent the mistakes that you need to make in order to learn.
-Required reading are one book (see below) and several recent journal articles, which will be available through Blackboard after each meeting.
+Required readings are one book and several recent journal articles, SFX links to which will be available through Blackboard after each meeting.

-Note that the outcomes you achieve in the role-play negotiations are not graded (with one very small exception ,to be announced during class).
+Note that the outcomes you achieve in the role-play negotiations are not graded (with one very small exception, which will be announced beforehand).
 The role-play negotiations are meant to give you a safe environment to practice and improve various negotiation styles.
-In order to create this safe environment and give everyone the possibility to learn from mistakes, only quality of your reflection on your behavior is graded, but not the actual outcomes you achieve in these negotiations!
+In order to create this safe environment and give everyone the possibility to learn from experience and mistakes, only quality of your reflection on your behaviour is graded, but not the actual outcomes you achieve in these negotiations!

 There will be a Blackboard site available for this course.
 Students will be enrolled at least one week before the start of classes.